domeepc/ARSandbox/README.md

 3. Press **Write BoxLayout.txt**.

 Nothing is written until that last press, so a misclick costs you a retry rather than your calibration.
 The previous file is kept as `.bak`.
+The sandbox restarts itself right afterward — the water simulation's grid is sized from this file once at startup and cannot be resized while running, so re-measuring the box needs a fresh process to take effect.
+The panel reconnects on its own once it comes back up.

 The panel then checks the result and says so plainly: